-Samsung has finally started rolling out the Android Oreo update for the Galaxy S8 and S8+.
-While US customers will still have to wait for the rollout to begin, we can prepare ourselves for the new features coming.
-Like previous updates, Samsung has improved upon its software by including a new look and new features.
+Samsung has finally rolled out the Android Oreo update for the Galaxy S8 and S8+.
+If you're just now getting the update, you'll be happy to know that your Galaxy just got upgraded with plenty of cool new features.
+Like previous updates, Samsung has improved upon its software by including a new look and new functionality.

 The Samsung keyboard gets some big improvements in Oreo.
 From a usability perspective, the keyboard has obtained four distinct high contrast modes and resizing options.
 The high contrast modes allow the user to recognize different parts of the keyboard more easily.
 Resizing makes it easier for you to type comfortably and swipe to type becomes easier and more accurate.

 For social media and messaging lovers, the new version also brings native GIF support, Emoji 5.0, and an easily accessible clipboard from within the keyboard.

 With the announcement of Android Oreo, Google detailed a new method for taking granular control of your notifications.
 Complex messaging and social media apps often have different types of notifications they push to you on a daily basis, and now you can change settings for each of them.